Roboy/soncreo/README.md

 # Roboy Soncreo
 Roboy Soncreo (from Lat. *sonus* - sound and *creō* - I create, make, produce) - a library for Speech Generation based on Deep Learning models.

 A pytorch implementaton that combines [Tacotron2] and [NV-Wavenet] to provide audio synthesis from text.
-It also supports interfacing using ROS2 (not implemented yet)
+It also supports interfacing using ROS2

 ## Pre-requisites
 1. NVIDIA GPU + CUDA cuDNN (tested for version CUDA 9.0 and above)